 - Our stakeholders value our assurance and advice. (goal 1, objectives 1 & 2) - The Government acts on 80% of those recommendations that are more than one year old and do not involve major changes. - The Government acts on 80% of those recommendations that are more than five years old and involve major changes. - The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations that they consider. - 2.
 The Government and its agencies report their plans and results to the Assembly. (goal 2, objectives 1 & 2) - By 2008, 80% of the key reporting elements of the summary performance plan meet accepted reporting principles. - By 2008, 70% of significant agencies publicly report their financial and operating results compared to their targets including information on their key risks and how they manage those risks. - 3.
-The Assembly receives our timely assurance on the Government's reports on plans and results. (goal 2, objectives 1, 2, & 3) - By 2008, 25% of significant agencies include an audited report on financial controls in their public report. - By 2007, 50% of those significant government agencies that receive our audit reports on the reliability of their key non-financial performance information include those reports in their public reports. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - 4.
-Our stakeholders understand and value what we do. (goal 3, objective 1) - The Government acts on 80% of those recommendations that are more than one year old and do not involve major changes. - The Government acts on 80% of those recommendations that are more than five years old and involve major changes.
+The Assembly receives our timely assurance on the Government's reports on plans and results. (goal 2, objectives 1, 2, & 3) - By 2007, 50% of those significant government agencies that receive our audit reports on the reliability of their key non-financial performance information include those reports in their public reports. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - 4.
+Our stakeholders understand and value what we do. (goal 3, objective 1) - The Government acts on 80% of those recommendations that are more than one year old and do not involve major changes. - The Government acts on 80% of those recommendations that are more than five years old and involve major changes. - The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations that they consider.

-- The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations that they consider. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - Post audit questionnaires indicate a positive trend in satisfaction with our work. - Our auditor reports publicly and positively on our performance (e.g., our financial statements, our compliance with The Provincial Auditor Act, the adequacy of our financial controls, and the reliability of one of our key non-financial performance indicators per year).

-5. We are leaders in key areas of legislative auditing. (goal 3, objective 2)

-- By 2008, 25% of significant government agencies include an audited report on financial controls in their public report. - Our auditor reports publicly and positively on our performance (e.g., our financial statements, our compliance with The Provincial Auditor Act, the adequacy of our financial controls, and the reliability of one of our key non-financial performance indicators per year).

-6. We continuously improve our work. (goal 3, objective 3)

-- Our staff time is used as set out in our Business and Financial Plan. - Post audit questionnaires indicate a positive trend in satisfaction with our work. - Our pass rates for students in professional accounting programs exceed national averages each year. - Positive reports on our work from the Institute of Chartered Accountants of Saskatchewan. - Positive CCOLA Peer Review reports on our work. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations that they consider.

-7. We maintain a positive healthy work environment. (goal 3, objective 4)

-Our corporate culture surveys indicate a positive trend in our working environment.
+- Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - Post audit questionnaires indicate a positive trend in satisfaction with our work. - Our auditor reports publicly and positively on our performance (e.g., our financial statements, our compliance with The Provincial Auditor Act, the adequacy of our financial controls, and the reliability of one of our key non-financial performance indicators per year). - 5.
+We are leaders in key areas of legislative auditing. (goal 3, objective 2) - Our auditor reports publicly and positively on our performance (e.g., our financial statements, our compliance with The Provincial Auditor Act, the adequacy of our financial controls, and the reliability of one of our key non-financial performance indicators per year). - 6.
+We continuously improve our work. (goal 3, objective 3) - Our staff time is used as set out in our Business and Financial Plan. - Post audit questionnaires indicate a positive trend in satisfaction with our work. - Our pass rates for students in professional accounting programs exceed national averages each year. - Positive reports on our work from the Institute of Chartered Accountants of Saskatchewan. - Positive CCOLA Peer Review reports on our work. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan. - The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations that they consider. - 7.
+We maintain a positive healthy work environment. (goal 3, objective 4) - Our corporate culture surveys indicate a positive trend in our working environment.